 When it comes to divorce and children, Dr. Cassandra Friedman, Ph.D, LCPC, CADC has seen and heard her share of stories.
 Friedman has been an adolescent, adult and family therapist for 30 years, whose patients include dozens of children with divorced parents.
 That means she hears things.
-Actually, I bet she hears LOTS of things that are probably very upsetting, not having to do with the kids, but rather the parents.
+Actually, I bet she hears LOTS of things that are probably very upsetting, not having to do with the kids, but rather the parents; things divorced parents should never do or say.

 I met Friedman, who told me to call her Cass, last year while covering a story on her for a local paper.
 Friedman had just returned from Moore, Oklahoma, where she had spent a week assisting and counseling tornado victims.
 She’s an amazing person, who I just loved immediately, a first time grandma who is not only really smart, but also, both logical and really sweet.